agilecrm/rest-api/api/TestAPI.md

 - Status 401: Unauthorised. (when the user name and password fields are wrong.)
 - Status 400: If the input is in wrong format.

-##1.14 Delete Tags to a contact based on Email:
+##1.14 Delete tags to a contact based on email:
 ###dev/api/contacts/email/tags/delete
 Method: POST